microsoft/Kusto-Query-Language/doc/renderoperator.md

 ---
-title: render operator - Azure Data Explorer
+title:  render operator
 description: Learn how to use the render operator to instruct the user agent to render a visualization of the query results. ms.reviewer: alexans ms.topic: reference ms.date: 01/25/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # render operator